Giovanni Bartolucci

-Giovanni Bartolucci (born 27 February 1984) is an Italian footballer who plays for Gubbio as a defender.
+Giovanni Bartolucci (born 27 February 1984) is an Italian former professional footballer who played as a defender.

 Career

-A youth product of Fiorentina, Bartolucci made his Serie A debut on 10 June 2001, in a 0–3 away loss to Lazio.
+A youth product of Fiorentina, Bartolucci made his Serie A debut on 10 June 2001, in a 3–0 away loss to Lazio.
 Bartolucci signed for Juventus on a free transfer in 2002.
-Bartolucci was sent on loan to Crotone in 2004, along with Guzman, Konko, Paro Mirante and Gastaldello.
+Bartolucci was sent on loan to Crotone in 2004, along with Tomas Guzman, Abdoulay Konko, Matteo Paro, Antonio Mirante and Daniele Gastaldello.

-Siena

-Bartolucci was sent on loan to Siena in 2006, with Gastaldello, Konko, Masiello and Packer.
+Bartolucci was sent on loan to Siena in 2006, with Gastaldello, Konko, Andrea Masiello and Douglas Packer.
 Siena also holds half of the players' rights.

 He joined Monza on loan in August 2007.
 He was later sent on loan to Pistoiese, Lecco and Gubbio.
 Bartolucci joined Gubbio on a free transfer in the summer of 2011.